Venallanaj/Home-page-Ales-Website/README.md

-# Foundation SAAS for Ales Project
+#  Installation Foundation 6 (SASS) through CLI.

-THis is  a project is  created with Foundation SAAS.
+THis is  a project is  created with Foundation SASS.

 Firstly:
 You should install in your pc on windows: